AdaCore/spark2014/docs/guidance/main.rst

       Depends => (X => X);

 This is the default contract that will be automatically inferred by the tool, if no explicit contract is specified.
-This construction uses the Ada 2012 aspect syntax.
+This construct uses the Ada 2012 aspect syntax.
 You must place it on the subprogram declaration if any, otherwise on the subprogram body.
-You can use an alternative notation based on pragmas if compatibility with older versions of Ada is required:
+You can use an alternative notation based on pragmas if compatibility with earlier versions of Ada is required:

 .. code-block:: ada